zahrakhanalizade/zahrakhanalizade.github.io/misc.md

 ## Personal Quests
 - **Econ Coding:**
-  On a mission to level up my econ coding game — from econometrics and causal ML to data structures, algorithms, and anything techy that intersects with economics.
+  I'm on a mission to level up my econ coding game — from econometrics and causal ML to data structures, algorithms, and anything techy that intersects with economics.
   📂 Here's my repo with some coding exercises — still a work in progress, and I’ll be adding more over time: [Econ Coding on GitHub](https://github.com/zahrakhanalizade/econ_coding)

 - **Research Interests:**